MatteoL-W/POKIMAC/README.md

 The game is design to be 750x750.
 The makefile has the mingw32 compilation flag by default.
 You can remove it in the Makefile.
+So far, the non-Windows part of the Makefile has not been tested.
+Sorry !

 ## How to play ?